skip to navigationskip to main content

 Choice of VAT scheme for simple accounting

-Under annual accounting you can account for transaction dates more simply than before.
-Precise booking at quarter ends no longer matters.
-If you move to VAT cash accounting, we suggest that should you enter all receipts and payments on the date that they clear on the bank statement.
+If you move to VAT cash accounting, we suggest that you enter all receipts and payments on the date that they clear on the bank statement.
 Do not worry about the date on which cheques are written.
 Post them on the date that they are reconciled.
 If you are going to cash VAT accounting that will be acceptable to HMRC.
 The bank reconciliation can then be matched through the bank register module.

 If you are on cash accounting we also suggest you enter your overheads as ‘spend money’ transactions.
 Use the cash ledger and avoid using the purchase ledger.
-These overhead payments include payments to yourself, dividends, repayments of any directors or incorporation loans, payments of expenses to your staff, payments of standard expenses you need for the business, the monthly standing orders, utilities etc.
+These overhead payments include payments to yourself, dividends, repayments of any directors or incorporation loans, payments of expenses to your staff, payments of standard expenses you need for the business, the monthly standing orders, utilities etc. Avoid monthly accrual and reversal journals.

 All this simplifies the bookkeeping considerably.
-So we often suggest clients apply for annual accounting for VAT (which you need permission for) and use cash accounting (for which permission is not required).
+So we often suggest clients apply for annual accounting for VAT (which you need HMRC permission for) and use cash accounting (for which permission is not required).

 Back to Top